Incentives

 Additional Benefits:

-- Net Metering: 1:1 credit for excess production
+- Net Metering: 1:1 retail credit for excess production

 Additional Benefits: